dvjhvj/oop_ass2/README.md

 From this assignment, I improved my understanding of:
 - How to define and use **classes and objects** in C++.
-- Basic OOP concepts such as attributes, methods, and encapsulation.
+- Basic OOP concepts such as attributes and methods.
 - Writing and compiling simple C++ programs in Visual Studio Code.
 - Using **Markdown** to create structured documentation.